mbusel04/cse15l-lab3-report/index.md

 - Output: `{ }`

 ## Symptom
-For all inputs, method returns a new array of same length, but with all elements being 0.
+For all inputs, the method returns a new array of the same length, but with all elements being 0.

 ## Bug resolve
-Instead of creating new array for `newArray`, we need to clone input array into it.
+Instead of creating a new array for `newArray`, we need to clone the input array into it.
 #### Before:
 ```java
   static int[] reversed(int[] arr) {